Compiling a list of potential SEO consultants for you or your client’s business is easy; narrowing that list and finding the best option is not.

 3. What are the traits of a good SEO consultant?

 During your conversation, try to get a handle if they have the following traits:

 - They should ask questions about you and your business, what your level of SEO experience is, what you hope to achieve with SEO, your expectations, and the types of problems you are facing.

-- They should know how to explain SEO in a clear and concise way and help you to understand the value they bring to the table.
+- They should have the heart of a teacher and know how to explain SEO in a clear and concise way to help you understand the value they bring to the table.